CodeMissy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0) alias [-p] [ls="rm *"]   => this command creates an alias giving ls the value of rm *.

-1) echo hello ~ => this command prints the word "hello user" replacing user with the current user. ~ is a character that prints user.
+1) echo hello $USER => this command prints the word "hello user" replacing user with the current user. ~ is a character that prints user.